-If you computer has a built-in M.2 M-key slot, you can just install the drive like any other SSDs.
-In my trial, Windows 10’s setup process recognized the drive by itself.
-Afterword, it’s recommend that you download and install Samsung’s NVMe driver, however.
+If your computer has a built-in M.2 M-key slot, you can install the drive like any other SSDs.
+In my trial, Windows 10's setup process recognized the drive by itself.
+Afterward, it's recommended that you download and install Samsung's NVMe driver, however.

 Samsung 970 PRO: Stellar performance

-The Samsung 970 PRO is the fastest SSD I’ve tested.
-Specifically, in copy test, it had the sustained speeds of more than 2,406MB/s and 2232MB/s for writing and reading, respectively.
-And when doing both writing and reading at the same time, it still average 1235MB/s.
+The Samsung 970 PRO is the fastest SSD I've tested.
+Specifically, the copy test had sustained speeds of more than 2,406MB/s and 2232MB/s for writing and reading, respectively.
+And when doing both writings and reading at the same time, it still averaged 1235MB/s.

 Similarly, in random access tests, the Samsung 970 PRO also easily topped the charts.
 However, it was just slightly faster than the 970 EVO.

-There’s no question that the Samsung 970 PRO NVMe SSD is currently the fastest comsumer-grade internal drive on the market.
-However, it edges out other drives, like the 970 Evo, by just a small margin, not enough to show any difference in real-world usage.
+There's no question that the Samsung 970 PRO NVMe SSD is currently the fastest consumer-grade internal drive on the market.
+However, by just a tiny margin, it edges out other drives, like the 970 Evo, not enough to show any difference in real-world usage.

 As a result, you should only get 970 PRO if you need a drive with extreme endurance.
 In terms of speed, the 970 Evo, or most of the other x4 PCIe NVMe drives on the market, will give you a better bang for your buck.